Our program focuses on the core knowledge, skills, and understanding of:

 Following completion of the educational program, residents should be prepared to:

-- Care for patients of all ages with medical and surgical disorders of the ears, the upper respiratory and upper alimentary systems and related structures, and the head and neck
+- Care for patients of all ages with medical and surgical disorders of the ears, the upper aerodigestive system and related structures of the head and neck

 - Carry out diagnostic evaluations of patients with otolaryngologic disorders